reasonwithoutrestraint/site/README.md

     - Paul Bloomberg - _Moral Reality_
     - Kevin DeLapp - Moral Realism
 - Non-naturalism:
+    - Russ Shafer-Landau - _Moral Realism: A defense_
-    - Derek Parfit - _Reasons and Persons_, _On what Matters_
+    - Derek Parfit - _On what Matters_
     - T.M.
 Scanlon - _Being Realistic About Reasons_ (also "What we owe to each other" and "Metaphysics and Morals")
-    - Russ Shafer-Landau - _Moral Realism: A defense_
     - David Enoch - _Taking Morality Seriously_
     - Michael Huemer - _Ethical Intuitionism_
 - Sensibility Theory: